Colorado’s fall has felt a lot more like summer for much of the state with creeping drought and new daily heat records.

 Historically, by the end of October, climate data from the National Oceanic and Atmospheric Administration analyzed by the Colorado Climate Center show.

-Most locations, on average, record at least one-tenth of an inch of snowfall for the first time each year sometime in October, according to the 30-year dataset, which is based on measurements recorded at 101 Colorado weather stations from 1991 to 2020.
+Most locations, on average, recorded at least one-tenth of an inch of snowfall for the first time each year sometime in October, according to the 30-year dataset of measurements recorded at 101 Colorado weather stations from 1991 to 2020.

 The data show that roughly a third of the weather stations typically record their first snow in November.